Consuming and inhaling compounds in rosemary have been shown to reduce anxiety, boost mood, and improve concentration and memory.

 Another study published in 2017 found that rosemary tea may help lower high blood pressure.
 Results showed that rosemary tea acts as a blood thinner, helping to improve circulation and decrease the risk of blood clots and heart attacks.

-5. May Promote Hair Growth
+5. Promotes Hair Growth

 Rosemary oil has long been touted as a natural remedy for premature hair loss conditions such as alopecia.
 Drinking rosemary tea may offer some of the same benefits.
-Rosemary tea helps to increase blood circulation, which stimulates hair follicles and increase hair growth.
+Rosemary tea helps to increase blood circulation, which stimulates hair follicles and increases hair growth.
 The increased circulation also delivers vital nutrients to hair follicles that help to build stronger strands.

 You can also use rosemary tea topically as a hair rinse or shampoo to boost hair growth.
 A rosemary hair rinse can help to eliminate dandruff and remove product build-up that can weigh down hair.